-- 26. Ensure that all conference or similar event costs comply with current and future guidelines and policies that you receive from the COPS Office on conference planning, food and beverages, minimizing costs, and conference cost reporting.
+- 27. Ensure that all conference or similar event costs comply with current and future guidelines and policies that you receive from the COPS Office on conference planning, food and beverages, minimizing costs, and conference cost reporting.

-- 27. Within 45 days after the end of any conference, meeting, retreat, seminar, symposium, training activity, or similar event funded under this award, and the total cost of which exceeds \$20,000 in award funds, the recipient must provide the Program Manager with the following information and itemized costs:
+- 28. Provide the program manager with the following information within 45 days after the end of any conference, meeting, retreat, seminar, symposium, training activity, or similar event funded under this award, if the total cost exceeds \$20,000 in award funds:

-- Name of the event
+- (1) Name of the event

-- Event dates
+- (2) Event dates

-- Location of event
+- (3) Location of event

-- Number of federal attendees
+- (4) Number of federal attendees

-- Number of nonfederal attendees
+- (5) Number of nonfederal attendees

-- Costs of event space, including rooms for break-out sessions
+- (6) Costs of event space, including rooms for breakout sessions

-- Costs for audio visual services
+- (7) Costs for audio visual services

-- Other equipment costs (e.g., computer fees, telephone fees)
+- (8) Other equipment costs (e.g., computer fees, telephone fees)

-- Costs of printing and distribution
+- (9) Costs of printing and distribution

-- Costs of meals provided during the event
+- (10) Costs of meals provided during the event

-- Costs of refreshments provided during the event
+- (11) Costs of refreshments provided during the event

-- Costs of event planner
+- (12) Costs of event planner

-- Costs of event facilitators
+- (13) Costs of event facilitators

-- Any other direct costs associated with the event
+- (14) Any other direct costs associated with the event